Not to be too crude, but high gasoline prices are likely to stick around this summer

 High gasoline prices likely won't be going away anytime soon.

-Ohio's statewide average on Monday was $4.09 for a gallon of gasoline, with the Akron-area average at $4.05 a gallon, according to the latest available pump figures from the American Automobile Association, or AAA.
+Ohio's statewide average on Thursday was $4.29 for a gallon of gasoline.
+The averages in the tri-county area were higher, according to the latest available pump figures from the American Automobile Association (AAA).

+Petroleum: Rising gas prices = rising budgets for area schools already facing driver shortages

 Both state and local gasoline prices are now higher on average than they were a month ago.
-And a year ago, Akron-area regular gasoline was selling on average for $2.88 a gallon.
+And a year ago in the Wooster-area and Ashland-area, regular gasoline was selling, on average, for $2.88 a gallon.

-Prices in the Akron-Canton area on Monday ranged from a low of $3.63 a gallon in Canton to a high of $4.35 a gallon at a station in Cuyahoga Falls, according to GasBuddy.com, a website that relies upon drivers to report the latest available pump prices.
+Prices in the Wooster-Ashland areas on Wednesday ranged from a low of $3.99 a gallon in Rittman to a high of $4.35 a gallon at a station in Ashland, according to GasBuddy.com, a website that relies upon drivers to report the latest available pump prices.
 Gasoline pump prices were rising in the area, according to GasBuddy.

+Relief from fuel prices?: Is another stimulus check coming soon?
+Here's how Americans could get relief from rising gas prices

 High global crude oil prices, driven in large part by the ongoing Russia-Ukraine war, are hitting just as the significant-fuel-demand summer driving season is arriving, said Kevin Thomas, regional president for AAA Ohio in Akron.
 That combination is helping drive the prices higher, he said.